jordan52/sites/markdown/astronauts.md

 At the top was a thin section of concrete that jutted into the water like a pier.
 We walked to the very end and sat next to each other.
 The reservoir was full almost to the top and we must have been on the tallest mountain in the area.
 There was nothing to see but sky and what seemed like the biggest infinity pool ever built.

 I started to say something.
 She raised her index finger to pouted lips and said, "shhhhhhhhhh, just watch."
+And I did and the earth melted away and I felt like we were awash in a sea of stars - some falling, some shooting, and she pulled me in to her with an unbroken arm.

 That was my second trip to outer space.

 I thought about that night while I was sitting on a rooftop, waiting for the sun to rise.
 I always loved being _in_ the sky.
 I guess that's why I spent those lost days on roofs instead of somewhere else.
 The sun was rising and a ladder popped up from below.
-Solid boots clanged up ladder rungs.
+Boots - solid, handmade boots - clanged up ladder rungs.
+My boss' head popped up over the edge.

-"How long have you been up here?" my boss asked.
+"How long have you been up here?" he asked.

 "A while."
 I replied, "Is it time to begin?"

-"Yeah”
+"Yeah.”

 He threw me a scraper and with one fluid motion I grabbed it out of the air and started tearing off shingles.
+There was a rhythm to it -

+scrape-lift.  pull-throw.
+scrape-lift.  pull-throw.
+scrape-lift.  pull-throw.
+scrape-lift.  pull-throw.

-There was a rhythm to it - scrape-lift-pull-throw, scrape-lift-pull-throw, scrape-lift-pull-throw, scrape-lift-pull-throw.
-A good roofer could annihilate one square every three minutes.
-I was faster back then.
-The second pass was to pull fragments and nails.
-The sun had come back to us and painted the air over our heads in a washed out blue gradient.
+A good roofer could annihilate one square every three minutes.I was faster than most back then.
+After the first pass pulling shingles we had to take a second pass.
+You know, to pull fragments and nails.
+We had to get the roof clean, almost pristine.
+It took a few hours to get that far.
+By then, the sun was high enough to paint the air over our heads with a washed out blue gradient.
 Streaks of light shot out though low clouds like searchlights looking for (what?) in this suburban town.
 The third pass drove leftover nails flat into the plywood.
 Clean slate, good foundation.
-The sun was higher now and turned dew to steam and made my boots stick, like walking on some sort of rancid taffy.
-Tar paper rolled across the roof and we got to work.
+The sun was higher now which turned the dew to humidity and softened the tar.
+It made my boots stick, like walking on some sort of rancid taffy.
+We rolled tar paper across the roof and went to work.

-Set-square-roll-tack, set-square-roll-tack, set-square-roll-tack, set-square-roll-tack.
-Cut.
-Done.
+Set-square.  roll-tack.
+Set-square.  roll-tack.
+Set-square.  roll-tack.
+Set-square.  roll-tack.
+Cut. done.

-A break for water.
+We took breaks for water.
 Warm water that tasted like the inside of an old, plastic cooler.
-The sun was baking and we were back on the roof, kneepads and boots, setting shingles.
-More noise, more rhythm, this time a symphony of tack-tack-tack drop, tack-tack-tack drop, tack-tack-tack drop.
+The sun was baking and in minutes we were back on the roof with nail guns, kneepads and boots, setting shingles.
+More noise, more rhythm.
+This time a symphony of tack-tack-tack drop, tack-tack-tack drop, tack-tack-tack drop.
 Three hits per shingle.
 50 shingles in a square and we were on a 45 square roof.

-I listened and counted.
+I listened and counted to keep my thoughts at bay.
 6,750 tacks with an average of 12 nail gun misfires per square.
 500 nails per clip gave pause to reload before another set of tack-tack-tack until the edge.
 Edges meant cut shingles and typically 2 nails but edges slowed the rhythm and any trash was pushed over the edge.
 The process continued and my mind went blank.
-I had already quit counting as we broke for a quick lunch of cool coffee, funyuns and pork rinds and right back up on the roof with more tack-tack-tack.
+I finally quit counting as we broke for a quick lunch of cool coffee, funyuns and pork rinds and right back up on the roof with more tack-tack-tack.
 Thinking stopped.

 Blank.

 This life.

 When I came to, I noticed a truck idling in the driveway.
-My cheap Casio watch said 1:09 PM and we only had 9 Squares to go.
+My Casio watch said 1:09 PM and we only had 9 Squares to go.
 TACK-TACK-TACK drop.
-The driver was in his air-conditioned cab and talked on speaker phone.
+The driver was in his air-conditioned cab and I could hear the speaker phone through rolled-up windows.
 We called him boss even if he wasn't.
 Formalities don't matter much in this business.

 Roofers.

 We started early to avoid the heat.
-We drank from hoses and generally did our best to lay low.
-Stats on this crew: 67% were less than 8 months out of prison.
+We drank from dirty hoses and generally did our best to lay low.
+Stats on this crew:

+67% were less than 8 months out of prison.
 Median age - 24.5 years.
-93% drink.
+93% were alcoholics.
 23% were illegal.
 One was an animal.
-Meth-amphetamines? weed? heroin? cocaine?
+Methamphetamines? weed? heroin? cocaine?
 Yes.

 I stood on the roof’s edge and watched ‘boss’ mouth words into his phone.
 I was dizzy with heat and shaking for something to drink and I waved and swayed.
-The first breeze of the day evaporated the sweat on my neck and my soaked shirt pulled away from my skin.
+The first breeze of the day evaporated the sweat on my neck and I pulled my sweat soaked shirt away from my skin.

 He rolled his window down and yelled, "Ese.
 Come down here, por favor."